tatethurston/TwirpScript/README.md

 #### 2. Run `yarn twirpscript`

 This will generate `service.pb.ts` in the same directory as as `service.proto`.
+Any comments will become [TSDoc](https://github.com/microsoft/tsdoc) comments and will show inline in supported editors.

 #### 3. Implement the generated service interface to build your service.